gbmhunter/blog/content/electronics/components/resistors/index.md

 ```

 Note how there are two digits of precision for E6, E12, and E24 values, while 3 digits of precision for E48, E96 and E192 values.
 These two sets of three series share special properties with one another.
 E6 is every second value from the E12 series, and E12 is every second value from the E24 series.
-Simarly, E48 is every second value from the E96 series, and E96 is every second value from the E192 series.
+Similarly, E48 is every second value from the E96 series, and E96 is every second value from the E192 series.

 The values come from the exponential number series, using the equation: